 Mercat de Sant Antoni: Barcelona’s Old Market

-The market of Sant Antoni is one of the oldest markets in Barcelona.
+The market of Sant Antoni or Saint Anthony is one of the oldest markets in Barcelona.
 Mercat de Sant Antoni was opened in 1882 and still retained its original appearance thanks to effective maintenance.
 The market inside sells various things like fruits, meat, vegetables, clothes, shoes, and other goods.

 If you’re looking for international brands in the city of Barcelona, Passeig de Gracia is your go-to location.
 Passeig de Gracia has all the designer shops like Louis Vuitton, Chanel, Prada, and Versace.
 Great cafes can also be found in this shopping street like Casa Museu Amatller.

 Frequently Asked Questions (FAQ)